 If you’re not too keen on Europe, you can use your British Airways miles to travel to a different destination such as Lima in Peru.
 Flying to Lima from Miami would cost you only 12,500 British Airways Avios (for a one-way economy class ticket).
 That’s almost the same number of British Airways miles you’d need to shell out for a domestic United Airlines flight!

-21. Use British Airways Avios to fly from US (West Coast) to Hawaii
+21. Use British Airways Avios to fly from the US (West Coast) to Hawaii

 22. Use British Airways Avios and save air miles by building in a stopover

-British Airways prices out each one of its flights individually as it runs a distance-based program.
+British Airways prices each one of its flights individually as it runs a distance-based program.
 So, you can occasionally save plenty of miles by adding a stopover to your itinerary.
-What more, you can even stay at the stopover location for as long as you want, and pay nothing extra!
+What’s more, you can even stay at the stopover location for as long as you want and pay nothing extra!

 Let’s explain it to you with a couple of examples: